guzmanJoseph/finalProject/README.md

 - Install streamlit and bridges packages
 - Run the following line in your terminal: streamlit run app.py
 - This will open a url in your browser

+## Additional
+Our group used the CodeWithMe feature on PyCharm to collaborate on this project